PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 tcell+ ( n -- n+cell ) Adds n to the amount of RAM to be initialized.

 tflash The size of the final image.

-_tbranches Stores branch addressess to simplify cross compilation.
-Also saved to the build directory.

-tbranches ???

 tdp Target dictionary Pointer.  used by the next three words.